-Theoretical mean sea level and geodetical height systems in Finland
+Theoretical mean water and geodetical height systems in Finland

 When talking about sea level it is essential to know in which height system the values are given.
 In other words, to what level the zero of the scale of measurement has been set.
 There are many options for this and below are the ones that are most used in Finland.